Ginibre interacting Brownian motion in infinite dimensions is sub-diffusive: Introduction

 These geometric properties affect the dynamical properties.
 Indeed, from these rigidities, our theorem demonstrates that geometric rigidities yield dynamical rigidity in the sense of the sub-diffusivity of each tagged particle of the natural infinite-particle system given by \eqref{:10a}.

-We present results of simulations of the Poisson random point field and the Ginibre random point field in {Fig.\,\ref{PoiGin}}.

-The left-hand side is the Poisson random point field and the right-hand side is the Ginibre point process.
-Regarded as {\em snapshots} of the associated stochastic dynamics (i.e., the $ (\Rtwo )^{\N}$-valued Brownian motion and the Ginibre interacting Brownian motion), these two sample points are clearly of different nature.
-The former is diffusive whereas the latter is sub-diffusive by \tref{l:11}.
-The snapshot of the dynamics therefore determines the behavior of the particles in the distant future.

-The self-diffusion matrix $ \Self $ is given by the solution to the Poisson equation of the quotient Dirichlet form on the configuration space (cf. \cite{o.inv1,o.inv2}).
-To prove $ \Self = O $, we use the geometric rigidities of the Ginibre random point field mentioned above.
+The self-diffusion matrix $ \alpha [\mug ] $ is given by the solution to the Poisson equation of the quotient Dirichlet form on the configuration space (cf. \cite{o.inv1,o.inv2}).
+To prove $ \alpha [\mug ] = O $, we use the geometric rigidities of the Ginibre random point field we shall introduce in the following.